Soriful-Hasan/Soriful-Hasan/README.md

 ## 🚀 About Me
 Hi, I'm Md Soriful Hasan — a passionate and dedicated MERN Stack Web Developer from Bangladesh 🇧🇩.
-I specialize in building modern, responsive, and dynamic web applications using the MERN Stack (MongoDB, Express.js, React, Node.js).
+I specialise in building modern, responsive, and dynamic web applications using the MERN Stack (MongoDB, Express.js, React, Node.js).

 I'm currently deepening my skills in React and Node.js, and I enjoy turning ideas into real-world applications.
-I’m also open to collaboration on exciting full-stack projects and constantly learning to grow as a developer.
+I’m also open to collaborating on exciting full-stack projects and to constantly learning and growing as a developer.

 ## 👨‍💻 Skills & Experiance:
 ✅ HTML5 / CSS3 / Tailwind CSS <br>